esinkarahan/ATA/README.md

-This repository contains the codes created or used for the analysis in the paper (under preperation) "White matter microstructure along the primary motor and sensory pathways contribute to reaction speed variations in humans"
+This repository contains the codes created or used for the analysis in the paper (under review) "White matter microstructure along the primary motor and sensory pathways contribute to reaction speed variations in humans"

 For more information on the codes, please contact: esin.karahan@gmail.com